hiddenSymmetries/simsopt/paper.md

 law is implemented in C++.

 Some of the physics modules with compiled code reside in separate repositories.
-Two such modules are the VMEC [@VMEC1983] and SPEC [@SPEC;@SPEC2] codes, for MHD equilibrium.
+Two such modules are the VMEC [@VMEC1983] and SPEC^[It is expected that the SPEC repository will be open-source soon, but as of this writing it remains private.]  [@SPEC;@SPEC2] codes, for MHD equilibrium.
 These Fortran codes are interfaced using the `f90wrap` package [@f90wrap], so data can be passed directly in memory to and from python.
 This is particularly useful for passing MPI communicators for parallelized evaluation of finite-difference gradients.
 Another module in a separate repository is BOOZ_XFORM [@booz_xform], for calculation of Boozer coordinates.
 This latter repository is a new C++ re-implementation of an algorithm in an older